Welcome to Wexford Wildfowl Nature Reserve

 Wexford Wildfowl Reserve is located on flat farmland on the North Slob which was walled off from Wexford Harbour and reclaimed from the sea in the 1840s partly as a famine relief project.
 The main habitat types are farmland and a brackish channel.
 Much of the area lies two metres below sea level and rainwater is pumped out using a water pump located in an old pump house near the Nature Reserve Visitor Centre.Wexford Wildfowl Reserve is jointly owned and managed by the National Parks and Wildlife Service and BirdWatch Ireland.
 First established in 1969 the reserve covers about 200 hectares, a quarter of the North Slob.
 Today the Reserve is part of the larger Wexford Slobs and Harbour Special Protected Area (SPA), a designated Ramsar Site, part of a Special Protection Area (SPA), a proposed National Heritage Area (pNHA), and a National Nature Reserve.
 It is in the European network of nature protected areas called Natura 2000, the aim of which is to secure the long-term survival of Europe’s most threatened and vulnerable species and habitats.

 The birds and other wildlife on the Reserve can be watched from the 8 metre-tall observation tower and three other hides.
 The Pat Walsh Hide on the sea wall about 1 kilometre before the Centre itself overlooks the main channel.
-The Pump House Hides next to the car park overlook the main channel and the sea and the Robert Jobson Hide overlooks a reed-lined pond.
+The Pump House Hides next to the car park overlook the main channel and the sea and the Robert Jobson Hide overlooks a reed-lined pond within the Visitor enclosure.
+The Pumphouse hide is currently closed as a new hide is being designed and will be installed next year.

 The Reserve is owned in partnership with BirdWatch Ireland, a national voluntary organisation.
 BirdWatch Ireland is Ireland’s largest conservation charity and is dedicated to the protection of Ireland’s wild birds and their habitats.